Hybrid A* Path Planning with Multi-Modal Motion Extension for Four-Wheel Steering Mobile Robots: Problem Definition

 The four-wheel independent steering system supports three fundamental motion modes: Ackermann steering, lateral steering and parallel movement.
 These modes are employed for path following, lateral maneuvering, omnidirectional movement, and zero-radius turning, respectively, providing the foundation for flexible navigation in complex environments.

 Ackermann steering achieves smooth cornering by directing all wheels toward a common instantaneous center of rotation.
-For given control inputs $\{v, \eta\}$, the relationships between wheel steering angles and velocities are:
+For given control inputs $\{v, \phi\}$, the relationships between wheel steering angles and velocities are:

-where $v$ denotes the robot's longitudinal velocity, $\eta$ represents the desired steering angle, $\eta_i$ is the steering angle of the $i$-th wheel, and $v_i$ is the linear velocity of the $i$-th wheel.
+where $v$ denotes the robot's longitudinal velocity, $\phi$ represents the desired steering angle, $\phi_i$ is the steering angle of the $i$-th wheel, and $v_i$ is the linear velocity of the $i$-th wheel.

-Lateral steering employs the same geometric constraint principles as Ackermann steering, but with wheel orientations adjusted perpendicular to the robot's longitudinal axis, thereby enabling lateral motion.
-In parallel movement mode, all wheels maintain identical steering angles, allowing the robot to move in any direction without altering its orientation.
-When the four wheels maintain the same velocity, for the control input angle $\eta$, the motion constraints are:
+Lateral steering preserves the same same geometric constraint principles as the Ackermann mode, but the wheels are reoriented to be perpendicular to the robot’s longitudinal axis, allowing the robot to generate pure sideways motion.
+When the lateral direction is regarded as the effective forward direction, the underlying steering-angle computation becomes structurally identical to that of the Ackermann formulation, with $L$ and $W$ exchanging roles in the geometric constraint.
+In parallel movement mode, all wheels maintain identical steering angles and velocities, so that the robot undergoes pure translation in an arbitrary direction without changing its orientation.